hao-ai-lab/LookaheadDecoding/README.md

 ## Introduction
 We introduce lookahead decoding:
-- A parallel decoding algo to accelerate LLM inference.
+- A parallel decoding algorithm to accelerate LLM inference.
 - Without the need for a draft model or a data store.
 - Linearly decreases #decoding steps relative to log(FLOPs) used per decoding step.